jahaltom/mtDNA-Pre-term-birth-association-/Exploratory Data Analysis/Categorical/README.md

         - Fisher's Exact Test(if contingency_table.values < 5 and contingency_table.shape == (2, 2)  e.g. TB)(DRINKING_SOURCE has a value < 5 but not 2x2.
 This gets excluded).
     - For GAGEBRTH;
         - ANOVA and Kruskal-Wallis

+- Output results:Separate Bonferroni correction for each test type (Categorical_Analysis_Results.csv).

 - Subsets df to specific columns and removes missing data across the board.
 - VIF is used to asses each variable for multicollinearity.
 MainHap and FUEL_FOR_COOK are one-hot encoded and the 1st is dropped.
+Outputs results in Categorical_Multicollinearity_VIF.csv.
 - Pearson correlation: Using same df from above except 1st is not droped.

-- Output results:Separate Bonferroni correction for each test type.